 We teach all of the current naturopathic modalities to ensure that our students have a well-rounded education.
 From traditional Asian medicine to naturopathic counselling, students receive enough practice hours to be able to perform a wide array of practices upon graduation.
 When Boucher students finish their education, they are able to pursue a wide range of career options.

 Botanical Medicine I – IX (Didactic with Lab)

 The Botanical Medicine course series provides students with an in depth study of the botanical materia medica and the clinical use of whole plants and extracts.
 There is substantial time devoted to formulating, compounding and pharmacognosy, as well as toxicology and safety issues.
 The development of a systematic understanding of the indications and actions of medicinal plants that can be applied practically in the clinical context is emphasized.

-Naturopathic counselling prepares students to work with patients, peers and supervisors.
+Naturopathic counselling prepares students to work with patients, peers, and supervisors.
 The courses have a workplace focus that includes team building and relationship building.
-This series of courses supports and compliments the integration of personal and professional identity and focuses on how to develop essential clinical rapport with patients; which is the foundation of the doctor-patient relationship.
+This series of courses supports and compliments the integration of personal and professional identity and focuses on how to develop an essential clinical rapport with patients which is the foundation of the doctor-patient relationship.